eXascaleInfolab/PyExPool/README.md

 **Note:** Please, [star this project](//github.com/XI-lab/PyExPool) if you use it.

 ## Related Projects
-- [ExecTime](https://bitbucket.org/lumais/exectime)  -  *failover* lightweight resource consumption profiler (*timings and memory*), applicable to multiple processes with optional *per-process results labeling* and sycnchronized *output to the specified file* or `stderr`: https://bitbucket.org/lumais/exectime
+- [ExecTime](https://bitbucket.org/lumais/exectime)  -  *failover* lightweight resource consumption profiler (*timings and memory*), applicable to multiple processes with optional *per-process results labeling* and synchronized *output to the specified file* or `stderr`: https://bitbucket.org/lumais/exectime